Michael A. Taylor Player Props: Twins vs. Marlins

-Michael A. Taylor -- 1-for-3 with a double in his most recent game -- will be in action for the Minnesota Twins against the Miami Marlins, with Johnny Cueto on the mound, on April 3 at 6:40 PM ET.
+On Tuesday, Michael A. Taylor (on the back of going 0-for-4) and the Minnesota Twins play the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 6:40 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Royals.
+He had a hitless performance in his previous game (0-for-4) against the Marlins.

 Michael A. Taylor Game Info & Props vs. the Marlins